carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 # Retrieve simulation data

 Learning an efficient way to retrieve simulation data is essential in CARLA.
 This tutorial is advised for both, newcomers and more experienced users.
-It starts from the very beginning, creating a simulation with custom conditions, and spawning an ego vehicle with a sensor.
+It starts from the very beginning, creating a simulation with custom conditions, and spawning a vehicle with a sensor.
 Then it gradually dives into the recorder, how to query it, manage other sensors, and much more.

 * [__Overview__](#overview)
 * [__Set the simulation__](#set-the-simulation)